October 25, 2024

 2. Zirconium Sheet Scrap: This type of scrap comes from sheet metal cuttings or off-cuts produced during fabrication.
 Zirconium sheets are used in construction materials, chemical tanks, and heat exchangers.

 3. Zirconium Tube Scrap: Primarily found in the nuclear industry, zirconium tubes are used to clad uranium fuel elements.
-Due to their high resistance to neutron absorption, these tubes play a critical role in nuclear reactors, and recycling zirconium from these tubes can be extremely lucrative.
+Due to their high resistance to neutron absorption, these tubes play a critical role in nuclear reactors, and recycling zirconium from them can be extremely lucrative.

 4. Zirconium Alloy Scrap: Zirconium alloys are often mixed with elements like niobium or hafnium to enhance their strength and performance in high-stress environments.
 Scrap from such alloys is common in industries that require both heat resistance and corrosion protection, such as the production of pipelines and aerospace components.